zcash-hackworks/zdev-docker/README.md

 If you check the contents of `/mount/lighwalletd/ingestor-log.txt`, you should see that it is receiving blocks as the `zcashd` node syncs.

+If you get an error message like `block -1: UNIQUE constraint failed` in the log file, stop the ingestor, delete database.db, and then re-start it (the error occurs when the ingestor is started before zcashd).

 To serve these blocks to light clients, start the server:

 ```